komalsrathi/marislab-webportal/README.rst

 * Adds ~15 datasets from R2/GEO/ArrayExpress.
 * Updates patient data dropdown using colnames in metadata.
 * Replaces Tabletools with Buttons extension.
+* added functionality for b/w plots using dropdown.
+* added description for each project.

 * More to come later!

 Improvements required
 ^^^^^^^^^^^^^^^^^^^^^

-* add description for each project.
-* for a plot, get raw data from which the plot came.
-* add functionality for b/w plots using dropdown.
 * user traffic record